tremwil/DS3ConnectionInfo/DS3ConnectionInfo/settings_readme.txt

 "overlay" (boolean): Turns the in-game overlay on (true) or off (false).
 Note that the overlay only works in windowed mode.

+"borderless" (boolean): If set to true (the default value), will make the Dark Souls III window borderless and align it with the monitor.
+This allows one to use the overlay while the game looks like it's in fullscreen mode.
+**BE SURE TO SET SCREEN MODE TO WINDOWED AND RESOLUTION TO THAT OF YOUR MONITOR IN THE DARK SOULS III SETTINGS!**

 "showRegion" (boolean): If true, will also display region information on the overlay as is done in the console.
 This is false by default to allow for gameplay footage to be shared without the risk of spreading private information.